 Scroll groups can be nested within each other allowing for both vertical and horizontal scrolling within a single artboard design, adding richness to prototypes and realism to user-testing workflows.

-The combination of Stacks and Scroll groups can take simple layouts like a kanban board to the next level and if you’re keen on tracking the progress of a design project, within the design project, provides a fun way to track your progress directly within Adobe XD.
+The combination of Stacks and Scroll groups can take designing simple layouts like a Kanban board to the next level.
+If you’re keen on tracking the progress of a design project within the project itself, Adobe XD is the design software solution you've been waiting for.